cedrickchee/min-torrent/README.md

 # LeechTorrent

 LeechTorrent is a CLI for downloading torrent.
 Its tiny footprint was designed for running on resource-constrained environments such as embedded devices and servers.
-The torrent client was implemented in Go.
+The torrent client was implemented in Go programming language.

 Back in Dec 2019, I started this project to learn Go and systems programming.